← All tools

 This tool is IPv4 only.
 IPv6 doesn't use broadcast (it uses multicast for similar functions), and the address arithmetic is done in 128-bit integers - see a dedicated IPv6 subnet calculator for that work.

-Explore the full suite of Networking tools and 290+ other free utilities at Chunky Munster.
+Explore the full suite of Networking tools and 290+ other free utilities at Chunky Munster with our Subnet Calculator.